compas-dev/compas_cgal/README.md

 *To do:*

 * Simplify slice polylines
-* optimise vieweing of polylines
+* Optimise vieweing of polylines
+* Group polylines per slice plane

 ### 3. Meshing